Nonparametric Bayesian Calibration of Computer Models: Conclusion

 \section{Conclusion}

-In this paper, we consider the problem of calibrating a computer model for a distribution on physical parameters.
-We formulate calibration as an empirical Stochastic Inverse Problem.
-We develop and analyze a nonparametric Bayesian methodology for estimating a unique posterior for a given prior.
-We prove that the posterior exists using disintegration of measures.
-We provide conditions under which the posterior can be represented by a conditional density.
+We formulate and analyze a nonparametric methodology for Bayesian computer model calibration to estimate a posterior on model parameters given a prior.
+We prove that the posterior exists using disintegration of measures and provide conditions under which the posterior can be represented by a conditional density.
 We prove that under general conditions, the posterior is continuous a.e.
 We also show that the posterior corresponding to the uniform prior has maximum entropy.
-A nonparametric estimator based on random sampling is constructed and analyzed along with an alternative accept–reject estimator.
-Finally, we illustrate with a number of examples, including one that deals with the situation in which there is insufficient data for a nonparametric approach and a simulation-based inference approach is used.
+A nonparametric estimator based on a form of importance sampling is constructed and analyzed along with an alternative accept–reject estimator.
+Finally, we illustrate the results with several examples.

-Future work includes incorporating random effects to broaden the range of applications for the SIP framework, including more closely linking the eSIP to Bayesian statistics and calibration of computer models using data from multiple experiments.
-Another direction is the development of more comprehensive methods for situations where the available data is limited and simulation-based is required.
-Ongoing efforts also focus on extending this calibration approach to infinite-dimensional spaces and investigating the use of Markov Chain Monte Carlo methods and machine learning for estimating the posterior.
+Future work includes applying the aSCP framework to parametric Bayesian calibration to obtain a nonparametric hierarchical Bayesian methodology and investigating the links between nonparametric Bayesian calibration of computer models and traditional Bayesian statistics.
+The problem of asynchronous data collection for vector valued quantities of interest is also critically important.
+Ongoing efforts focus on extending this calibration approach to infinite-dimensional spaces and investigating the use of Markov Chain Monte Carlo methods and machine learning methods for estimating the posterior in high dimensional parameter spaces.